Sterne, Kessler, Goldstein & Fox P.L.L.C. - The Inside View

 Callbacks

-Questions here further drill down into a candidate’s background, their analytical ability, and how their qualifications match the role they are going for.
+Questions in the in-person interviews further drill down into a candidate’s background, their analytical ability, and how their qualifications match the role they are going for.
 One junior we spoke to had done this by already taking the Patent Bar, which is a separate license that patent attorneys are required to obtain – officially it’s called the United States Patent and Trademark Office registration examination.
-This associate remembered that their interviewer was impressed: “Having already done the Patent Bar adds value to your resume or interview.
+This associate remembered that their interviewer was impressed: “Having already passed the Patent Bar adds value to your resume or interview.
 It shows everything is moving on the right track.”

 Top tips for this stage: